linuxboot/heads-wiki/index.md

 ![TPM TOTP in action]({{ site.baseurl }}/images/TPM_TOTP_in_action.jpg)

-Additionally, the hypervisor, kernel and initrd images are signed by keys controlled by the user, and the OS uses a signed, immutable root filesystem so that any software exploits that attempt to gain persistence will be detected.
+Additionally, the hypervisor, kernel and initrd images are signed by keys controlled by the user.
 While all of these firmware and software changes don't secure the system against every possible attack vector, they address several classes of attacks against the boot process and physical hardware that have been neglected in traditional installations, hopefully raising the difficulty beyond what most attackers are willing to spend.

 Further reading
 ---